codemagic-ci-cd/cli-tools/docs/app-store-connect/publish.md

 ##### `-l, --locale=da | de-DE | el | en-AU | en-CA | en-GB | en-US | es-ES | es-MX | fi | fr-CA | fr-FR | id | it | ja | ko | ms | nl-NL | no | pt-BR | pt-PT | ru | sv | th | tr | vi | zh-Hans | zh-Hant`

 The locale code name for displaying localized "What's new" content in TestFlight.
-Learn more from https://developer.apple.com/documentation/appstoreconnectapi/betabuildlocalizationcreaterequest/data/attributes
+Learn more from https://developer.apple.com/documentation/appstoreconnectapi/betabuildlocalizationcreaterequest/data/attributes.
+Default:&nbsp;`en-US`
-##### `--whats-new=WHATS_NEW`
+##### `-n, --whats-new=WHATS_NEW`

-A field that describes changes and additions to a build and indicates features you would like your users to test.
+Describe the changes and additions to the build and indicate the features you would like your users to tests.
 If not given, the value will be checked from environment variable `APP_STORE_CONNECT_WHATS_NEW`.
 Alternatively to entering` WHATS_NEW `in plaintext, it may also be specified using a `@env:` prefix followed by a environment variable name, or `@file:` prefix followed by a path to the file containing the value.
 Example: `@env:<variable>` uses the value in the environment variable named `<variable>`, and `@file:<file_path>` uses the value from file at `<file_path>`.
 ##### `--skip-package-validation`